jamesmorrisuk/ukveganrecipes/_posts/2020-04-05-quorn-chicken--potato-vegetable-plait-pastry.md

     7. Add all of your filling into the centre of the pastry vertically and shape it into a giant rectangle/sausage shape.

+    > **OPTIONAL**

+    >

+    >

+    > You can freeze the plait pastry afterwards for 30 minutes and then place it into a bath of boiling water with 2 tablespoons of baking soda, this helps browning it's what I do with my bread.
+BUT it's easy to mess up and cause your entire pie to fall apart and disintegrate.
+So I wouldn't advise you do this for your first shot.
+I've made a plait before and not done this and it came out just as great.

+    ***If you skipped the optional step, and want sesame seeds or onion seeds or poppy seeds to stick to the top of your pastry you'll need the pastry to be slightly MOIST to have your seeds adhere to the pastry, so at this point you can brush the plait with melted vegan butter.***

+    ***If you don't want any seeds ontop of your pastry then you can skip brushing it with vegan butter initially but you may want to add some mid way to assist with browning***.

+    # Cooking

+    &nbsp;

+    1. Heat your oven to 200c and cook the plait for 20 minutes before dropping the temperature down to 150c for another 20 minutes of cooking.
+Keep an eye on the pastry as all ovens vary some get hotters than others.
+You can remove the pastry half way through if you'd like and brush with more vegan butter if you want it to brown up further.

+    2. Don't leave it in too long or it'll dry out and as always food will continue to residually cook once you remove it from the oven anyway.

+    3. Remove the pastry and let it cool slightly before you cut into it.

+    4. The end.

+    &nbsp;

+    > &nbsp;
 ---